 Mix protein powder with water or any other liquid of choice, being mindful of total calories, and you’re on your way to some great results!

-– By Amy Jo Palmquest, NUTRISHOP® store owner, personal trainer, nutrition expert, wife and mother of three.
+– By Amy Jo Palmquest, a NUTRISHOP® store owner/spokesperson, an ACE-certified personal trainer with a degree in exercise science and nutrition, a wife and mother of three.
 Learn more at AmyJoPalmquest.com.